IIITLucknowSWEngg/CSAICSBTeam013/Stakeholder.md

   - Ensure uptime and reliability of their services.
   - Provide APIs for seamless integration.
   - Secure user data and support compliance with industry standards.
+- **Qualifications:**
+  - Expertise in delivering cloud or authentication solutions.
+  - Proven track record of service reliability and security.
+  - Certification or compliance with industry standards (e.g., GDPR, SOC 2).
 - **Interests:**
   - Continued usage of their services by the platform.
   - Clear communication for issue resolution and updates.